stytchauth/stytch-ruby/DEVELOPMENT.md

 ## Setup

 1. Clone this repo.
+2. Install development dependencies using [Bundler]: `bundle install`

-2. To test your changes locally, update your GEMFILE with `gem 'stytch', path: '../stytch'` where `../stytch` is the path to your cloned copy of stytch-ruby.
+To test your changes locally in another project, update your `GEMFILE` with `gem 'stytch', path: '../stytch'` where `../stytch` is the path to your cloned copy of stytch-ruby.

 ## Issues and Pull Requests